 The children then made their way to their tables.
 I held back briefly as the other mothers went in to read with their children, then stepped into the classroom and wove my way through the chairs until I was close enough to crouch next to him.
 As he sat at his desk rifling through his book bag, he turned his head to see who was coming towards him.
 I saw his eyes widen and his hands and feet dance instinctively as he realised that today his mummy was coming to read with him, not just turning up as the unpaid nurse.
 His warm little arms snuck their way around my neck and gave me the tightest cuddle he could muster, still young enough to believe that the short minutes between my having left the classroom and then returned with the other mothers were more than anyone should be expected to bear.

 The problem of allowing this indulgence of mummy-pride however is that I see him in all his adorability and want to just sweep him up and keep him all for myself.
 Dominic is way too cool to have me hanging around at school cramping his style though, as tempting as it is if only to avoid making the frustrating phone calls or tackling the endless trail of things that faceless people in offices send you just to drain you of your very living essence.
-I should probably just embrace my new found role as a mad cat lady (one trip to the RSPCA and I'm three cats and two more chickens better off) and go and stroke a kitten or two, or perhaps pat a dog (there are two of those shedding fur around the house as well).
+I should probably just embrace my new found role as a mad cat lady, who looks up for the best solution for any cat related issues on Cat World, (one trip to the RSPCA and I’m three cats and two more chickens better off) and go and stroke a kitten or two, or perhaps pat a dog (there are two of those shedding fur around the house as well).
 For now I might just go and stare at my paperwork for a bit to ease some of my filing-guilt before going to collect the brood and appreciating the parenting irony of having missed my children like crazy all day but within half an hour of getting home finding myself looking longingly at the clock and wondering how long it will be until it is reasonable to suggest that they go to bed.

 Of course, whilst cultivating a mad cat lady chic has always been very high up on my list of ‘must-dos’, I have of course considered other career options.
 But this whole inbetweeny stage of needing to be around for Dominic but not hands on all the time has left me in a bizarre limbo, and I truly have no idea how to make this work with perhaps (gasp) doing something for myself?
 If I’m honest, at the moment I rather feel like I have just completed a brutal marathon and all that lies ahead of me are several more.
 As truly moved to my core as I am to see Dominic doing so much better than I could have ever have hoped, when I shut the door to my quiet house and it’s just me and those battles ahead of me, I feel like I have no fight left in me right now, and certainly no inclination to try and shoehorn a life of my own into the mix.
 I feel battered and rather like I need to just shut the door, get five minutes peace from the constant stream of people walking in and out of my house, phone calls, letters, problems and expectations.
 I would just like 5 minutes’ peace, which seems a rather strange thing to wish for when I’m sat in a silent house doesn’t it?